NicolasGraph/elsass/README.md

     @include this($width: "max-width") { … };
     ```

 - `$gutter` set margins from a value or a list of two or four values (as for the CSS margin rule).
-It also alterates the item width, if provided, by soustracting the right and left margin.
+    It also alterates the item width, if provided, by soustracting the right and left margin from it.

     | Value           | Description                                                                              |
     |-----------------|------------------------------------------------------------------------------------------|